Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

-The SNN predictions indicate two notable transitions, denoted by the compression ratio ${C_{\rm R}}$ [Fig. \ref{fig:FilmPred}(c-d)] and the range of the error predictions $\varepsilon_{\rm Pointing}$, $\varepsilon_{\rm S_2}$, and $\varepsilon_{\rm S_3}$ shown inset.
+We define the compression ratio ${C_{\rm R}}$ as the improvement of the prediction error with encoding compared to the prediction error from conventional sampling \cite{Kilic2022}.
+The SNN predictions indicate two notable transitions, which are explained by the encoder characteristics.
+Figure \ref{fig:FilmPred}(c-d) shows the compression ratio ${C_{\rm R}}$ {where} the range of the error predictions $\varepsilon_{\rm Pointing}$, $\varepsilon_{\rm S_2}$, and $\varepsilon_{\rm S_3}$ {are} inset.
 When the detector spacing is larger than $20^\circ$, the SNN polarization prediction fails.
 Below a detector spacing of $20^\circ$, the model separates input ${\rm S}_2$ and ${\rm S}_3$ polarizations.
 When the detector spacing is $\sim 4^\circ$, we observe the highest values for ${C_{\rm R}}$.
 These transitions relate to the fringes produced by PANI-HS shown in Fig. \ref{fig:NonnormalPower}(c-f).

-In other words, the transitions in the SNN prediction errors are marked by the physical behavior of the film; the compression ratio is highest when the detectors are spaced to sample the interferometric fringe and ${\rm S}_2$ polarization modulation at twice the angular frequency or the Nyquist sampling criterion.
-The encoder has simply mapped pointing and polarization into a angular-varying intensities.
+In other words, the transitions in the SNN prediction errors are marked by the physical behavior of the film; the compression ratio is highest when the detectors sample the interferometric fringe and ${\rm S}_2$ polarization modulation at twice the angular frequency or {at} the Nyquist sampling criterion.
+The {role of the} encoder {is to map the} pointing and polarization {ellipticity} into angular-varying {intensity patterns that are, in this case, captured by crossed linear polarizers}.
 Regimes of undersampling and oversampling are identified above and below these transitions.
 The trends are similar across different SNN models and data preprocessing choices.

 Random PANI-HS samples achieve lower errors and higher values of ${C_{\rm R}}$ than ordered PANI-HS but also carry higher variances over different test runs.
 The high variances indicate that there is a significant degree of information in the sharp angular $k$-space modes that are easily interpreted as noise.
 This variance is illustrated by the shaded areas on each plot, which mark the range of predictions from 15 runs with different test splits.
 The markers denote the mean.
 The prediction error decreases significantly with signal blur or filtering and plateaus with a wider Savitzky–Golay window.